Hassan Dars: Background

 His birth name was Muhummad Hassan.
-His father’s name was Meenhoon Ghullam Rasool Dars (ميون غلام رسول درس), who had given him complete freedom of life and responsibilities in his life,and he also was a very close and relative of Rasool Bux Dars who was a friend ,relative and their mantlity was also same .They share their thought at the night and having gossips they mostly meat at Jhimpir and sharing each other everything.
+His father’s name was Mewan Ghullam Rasool Dars (ميون غلام رسول درس), who had given him complete freedom of life and responsibilities in his life.
+He was also a very close relative of Rasool Bux Dars who was like a friend to Hassan Dars and they both shared a lot of similarities.
+Hassan Dars and Rasool bux Dars used to indulge in a lot of quality conversations.
+They often used to meet in Jhimpir (village in Sindh district of Pakistan) and would often share their thoughts with each other.

 Education

-Hassan got his primary education in his native village Hoothee Mashaekh, and for higher education he moved to Hyderabad where he got admission in Muslim College Hyderabad and after intermediate course he obtained master degree from University of Sindh, Jamshoro, Sindh.
+Hassan got his primary education in his native village Hoothee Mashaekh, and for higher education he moved to Hyderabad where he got admission in Muslim College Hyderabad and after intermediate course, he obtained master's degree from University of Sindh, Jamshoro, Sindh.

 Professional career

-Hassan had versatile talents, he was one of the founder team member of Sindh TV, where he produced, directed and written various programs.
-He worked in different jobs and lastly he was associated with United Nations Development Programme - GEF Small Grants Project on old local thoroughbred of Sindhi-Lukhi horse.
+Hassan had versatile talents, he was one of the founder team members of Sindh TV, where he produced, directed and wrote various programs.
+He worked different jobs and was also associated with United Nations Development Programme - GEF Small Grants Project on old local thoroughbred of Sindhi-Lukhi horse.
 Under this project he produced a documentary and a book about this thoroughbred of horse.
-He also made regular appearances on Sindhi television channels and did radio programmes also.
-In 1985, he joined as an editor of the Sindhi daily newspaper, ‘Sawal’, for five years.
+He also made regular appearances on Sindhi television channels and did radio programmes as well.
+In 1985, he joined the Sindhi daily newspaper 'Sawal',as an editor for five years.

 Literary career

-Hassan Dars was used to write blank verses and Ghazals in the Sindhi language for years, but his peak of creativity turned him as modern Sindh's famous poet in late 90.
+Hassan Dars was used to writing blank verses and Ghazals in the Sindhi language for years, but his peak of creativity made him a famous poet of modern Sindhi language in late 90s.
 As Shaikh Ayaz, a great poet of Sindh had once expressed about Hassan that: “Hassan is a leading poet of future generations of Sindh.”
-Hassan composed thousands of poems but they were never published in book form.
+Hassan composed thousands of poems, but they were never published properly.
 His poems appeared, however, in newspapers and magazines or were heard by fans over the television and radio.
 He was an expert with metaphors and his genre was mostly romantic poetry, so much so that he was regarded as ‘the poet of young hearts’ by the late Shaikh Ayaz, a 20th-century Sindhi poet.
 His fans called him “the best poet after Shaikh Ayaz”.
 In short time Hassan made his own space in Sindhi people with his poetry on nature, romance and revolutionary human behaviors.
-Most of the readers were calling him as 'Poet of Nature'.
+Most of the readers used to call him 'Poet of Nature'.